DispatchMe/swiffer/README.md

 Currently there are two task types supported: **Activities** and **Timers**.

+**IMPORTANT**: no two tasks in the same "main" pipeline (IE, the pipeline passed to the `Decider` instance) can have the same name.
+The name is how swiffer determines the decisions for each decision task.

 ### Activity Tasks
 Activity tasks trigger the corresponding worker.
 They are made up of a `name`, `version`, and an optional **Retry Strategy**.
 See above examples for how to create an activity task.